ltkong218/IFRNet/README.md

   <img src=./figures/fig1_3.gif width=270 />
 </p>

+## ncnn Implementation of IFRNet

+[ifrnet-ncnn-vulkan](https://github.com/nihui/ifrnet-ncnn-vulkan) uses [ncnn project](https://github.com/Tencent/ncnn) as the universal neural network inference framework.
+This package includes all the binaries and models required.
+It is portable, so no CUDA or PyTorch runtime environment is needed.

 ## Citation
 When using any parts of the Software or the Paper in your work, please cite the following paper:
 <pre><code>@InProceedings{Kong_2022_CVPR,